fairdataihub/SODA-for-SPARC-Docs/docs/common-errors/sending-log-files-to-soda-team.md

 ### Manually

-To manually gather log files.
+You can also get the log files manually.
 Here are their locations on the different OS:

 1. Windows: _C:\Users\your-username\AppData\Roaming\SODA for SPARC\logs_
 2. macOS: _~/your-username/Library/Logs/SODA_
 3. Ubuntu: _/home/your-username/.config/SODA/logs_

-### How to send the log files to the SODA team

-Unless instrcuted otherwise by the SODA team, you can email the log files with an explanation of your issue at help@fairdataihub.org

 ### Common issues regarding the log files

 Unable to find the AppData (Windows), .config (Ubuntu), or Library (macOS) folder

 Solution: It is very likely that the folder is hidden on your computer.
 To learn about how to show hidden files and folders, [please visit here](https://fairdataihub.org/sodaforsparc/docs/common-errors/Issues-regarding-hidden-files-or-folders).

+## How to send the log files to the SODA team

+Unless instrcuted otherwise by the SODA team, you can email the log files with an explanation of your issue at help@fairdataihub.org

 import PageFeedback from '@site/src/components/PageFeedback';